tdabasinskas/terraform-provider-backstage/docs/data-sources/entities.md

 ### Required

-- `filters` (Map of String) A set of conditions that can be used to filter entities.
+- `filters` (List of String) A set of conditions that can be used to filter entities.

 ### Read-Only